It's not easy to have great sex, but it's even harder if you're doing these things.

 Yes, it's possible you're kind of ruining your own sex life, but the good news is there may be an easy fix.
 Cosmopolitan.com spoke with Madeleine Castellanos M.D., author of Wanting to Want: What Kills Your Sex Life and How to Keep It Alive, to help you figure out your sex shit.

+1. You're having sex just to have sex.
 If all your friends are hooking up but your body is telling you it's not into that, you might end up drinking a lot or eating a lot to drown out the message your body is telling you, which is that you're not into it; you need some level of disconnect to do it if it's not coming from your authentic sexual appetite.
 That will affect how good the sex is.

-2. You're expecting sex to be just like it was last time
+2. You're expecting sex to be just like it was last time.

 Your brain mainly remembers your last sexual experience when anticipating sex.
 But if you're horny and expect sex with your partner to be just like the sex you've had with them before, chances are it won't be.
 If you don't get that again, it actually diminishes the desire to have sex with them next time.
 Try to take each time you have sex as a fresh encounter without expectations.